DIY Wine Bottle Vases

-they were quirky, different and I loved how the uhule/fiddlehead fern scroll matched the scroll in our invites.
-There was just one problem:
+They were quirky and different, and I loved how the uhule/fiddlehead fern scroll matched the scroll in our invites.
+There was just one problem…

 Each centerpiece would use three vases, and cylinder vases add up!
-Currently they’re about $3.99 for the tallest one, but at $12 per tables and multiplied by 13”¦it just came to be too much.
+Currently they’re about $3.99 for the tallest one, but at $12 per table and multiplied by 13 tables, it just came to be too much.
 I also wanted many votives on the mantle to give the house a warm candlelight glow.
-While calculating these with my dad he made the obvious suggestion, why not get a bottle cutter and create vases/votives?
+While calculating these with my dad, he made the obvious suggestion: why not get a bottle cutter and create DIY wine bottle vases and votives?

-Step two: Score the bottles using the bottle cutter.
-I had my dad do this because he is handy and the sound of scoring glass is equal to nails on a chalkboard.
-Remember to maintain pressure on the bottle towards the back end of the bottle cutter.
+Step 2: Score the bottles using the bottle cutter.
+I had my dad do this because he is handy, and the sound of scoring glass is equal to nails on a chalkboard.
+Remember to maintain pressure on the bottle toward the back end of the bottle cutter.
 The lines should be even and match up with each other at the end.

-Step three: Get in touch with your inner pyromaniac.
+Step 3: Get in touch with your inner pyromaniac.
 Slowly rotate the scored line of the bottle over a candle flame.
 Maintain inward pressure on the bottle (gently gripping and pushing the neck and the dimple/bottom rim toward the center).
-MOH MB had a great system of 2 sloooow rotations over the flame combined with step four.
+MOH MB had a great system of two sloooow rotations over the flame combined with step four.

-Step four: Break out the ice.
+Step 4: Break out the ice.
 Take an ice cube and quickly make your way around the scored edge to quickly cool the bottle.

-Step five: Repeat steps three and four as necessary.
+Step 5: Repeat steps three and four as necessary.
 Often the bottle will sort of slide off the edges.

 Here is the finished product!

 This takes a fair amount of patience.
 DO NOT try to force the bottle.
-You’ll end up with rough edges, glass shards and a ruined bottle.
-Bottles range in thickness so some bottles will be easier than others.
-Seriously, only tackle this project if you are either A) blessed with patience or B) willing to learn patience (after my 2nd broken bottle, I learned!).
+You’ll end up with rough edges, glass shards, and a ruined bottle.
+Bottles range in thickness, so some bottles will be easier than others.
+Seriously, only tackle this project if you are either A) blessed with patience or B) willing to learn patience.
+(After my second broken bottle, I learned!)

-I recommend only tackling a case of bottles at a time, because it does get tiring and they add up over time.
-The darker colored ones will be used as votives with a floating candle in them for the mantles and the clear ones will be centerpieces.
+I recommend only tackling a case of DIY wine bottle vases at a time, because it does get tiring and they add up over time.
+The darker colored ones will be used as votives with a floating candle in them for the mantles, and the clear ones will be centerpieces.